alix-dumoulin/just-another-ds-blog/content/post/2020-02-05-hacking-disinformation-with-the-eu.md

 ## The EU vs Disinfo Database

 Over the last 5 years, the ESTF did an amazing job collecting, analyzing, labelling and debunking fake news articles from sources like Sputnik or Russia Today.
+You can explore the debunked articles on the new website: https://euvsdisinfo.eu.

 The database contains the following:

 * **Claims** made that are considered disinformation